AsimParvesh/Multiple-Disease-Predictor/README.md

 -Important: Make sure the models/ folder with the .pkl files is available alongside app.py.
 -This project is built for educational and demonstration purposes only.
 -It should not be used as a substitute for professional medical diagnosis.

+⚙️ How to Use

+- Select the disease you want to predict from the sidebar.
+- Enter the required health parameters.
+- Click on Predict.
+- View instant prediction results with clear messaging.

+👨🏻‍💻 Author
+Made with ❤️ by Asim Parvesh T